MivelDevelopment/book-it/README.md

 This app is made in React using functional components.
 For state management I am using React's Context API.
 Components are built using styled-components.
+Using json-server for storing data.
+Using Axios for data fetching.
+For link routing I'm using React Router 6.

 This section will be updated when needed.